 - Provide information on your people - your management team and key customer contacts.
 Show photos of real people so they know who they'll be dealing with.
 Enable your customers to make contact with your team directly.

 - Use social media and provide links from your website.
 One of the major benefits of getting your company into social networking is the ability to show that your company is made up of real people with opinions, passion and expertise in their marketplace.
 Social media enables you to connect with your customers.
-Whether it is via a company blog, Linkedin, Twitter, another platform or a combination of the lot, social media makes good business sense.

 - Provide testimonials from customers and case studies that tell the story of their success thanks to your services or products.

 - Be approachable and genuine.
 People like to do business with people.
 Genuinely communicate through your site and you'll form a connection.